It's the cheaters that annoy Dan Nataf so much; the ones who post political signs illegally.

 "As it's getting close to the elections, more signs are going up and that makes many people concerned whether candidates are being fair," Ms. Roesler said.

-But the illegal advertisements can be costly, Ms. Roesler said.
+The illegal advertisements do cost money though, Ms. Roesler said.
 A candidate who posts signs illegally on state property could be fined up to $500.
 County fines start at $50 per sign for the first day, $100 a sign for the second and rise to $500 a sign for five or more days.

-"We give people a warning that their signs are illegal if we get a call.
-And if our trucks see them when they are out, on our property, [the signs] go down and they can come get them," Mr. Bowman said.
+"We give people a warning that their signs are illegal if we get a call, and if our trucks see them when they are out, on our property, they go down and they can come get them," Mr. Bowman said.